dhvanitmonpara/playto-pay/EXPLAINER.md

 Credits and debits are modeled as immutable ledger rows because money movement should be auditable.
 A payout request does not subtract a mutable merchant balance column.
 It writes a `DEBIT_PAYOUT_HOLD` entry, and balance is derived from the ledger.

+Ledger entries are never updated or deleted.
+Failed payouts are handled with compensating refund entries instead of rewriting history, which preserves auditability and avoids hiding money movement.

 All money is stored as integer paise in `BigIntegerField`.
 No `FloatField` is used, so there is no floating point rounding drift. `DecimalField` is unnecessary because the domain only needs the smallest currency unit.

 Invariant: